-University Housing has finished the first phase of the construction project with the completion of the new DeNorval Unthank, Jr. Hall.
-Starting in fall of 2021, Unthank Hall will house approximately 700 student residents on the prior "Humpy Lumpy" site south of Hamilton Hall.
-In the next phase, two new fully code compliant buildings will be constructed on the prior Walton Hall site (2021-23).
-The final phase will be the demolition of Hamilton Hall.
-Unthank Hall and the two future buildings at the prior Walton Hall site will have fully compliant fire protection systems, based on NFPA and Oregon Fire Code standards.
+University Housing is in the process of updating residence halls across campus.
+The university recently demolished Walton Hall and two new fully code compliant buildings are being constructed on the Walton site (2021-23).
+The final phase will be the demolition of Hamilton Hall in 2023.
+The three new buildings will have fully compliant fire protection systems, based on NFPA and Oregon Fire Code standards.